rhart-rup/Playstation-Store-Price-Drop-Alert/README.md

 ## Overview

 This project provides a python script that:
-* Scrapes the price for a set of games on the UK Playtsation Store
+* Scrapes the price for a set of games on the UK Playstation Store
 * Stores these historical prices in a csv file
 * Provides an interactive dashboard of prices over time for the various games
 * Sends an email alert (using the Gmail API) when a game price drops